 Did you know you could bake camembert in the first place?
 It turns out not everyone does (*gasp*… right, Kaija?!).
 This Baked Camembert with Rosemary & Thyme is quite possibly one of the easiest yet most decadent appetizers you could serve.
 Basically, it’s gooey melted cheese topped with fresh herbs.
 It’s real comfort food to the max and just the right thing during the cold winter months.
 The best part is that it’s really simple and comes together in under 30 minutes with almost no time to prepare (only 5 minutes of prep time!).
 I like serving it with freshly baked bread and toasted walnuts (aaand a glass of red wine – obviously!).

-Serve with freshly baked bread (e.g., baguette, ciabatta) and toasted walnuts.
+Serve your Baked Camembert with Rosemary & Thyme with freshly baked bread (e.g., baguette, ciabatta) and toasted walnuts.
 You can dip the bread in the cheese or you can spread the cheese on top of the bread (whichever you prefer!).
 You can prepare it as an appetizer OR main (I don’t judge!).
-During the cold winter months, Chris and I are usually having it for dinner once a week (sometimes twice!) as it is incredibly quick and easy to prepare after a long day’s work.
-Also, it’s creamy and gooey and oh-so delicious.
+During the cold winter months, Chris and I are usually having it for dinner once a week (sometimes twice!) as it is incredibly quick and easy to prepare after a long day’s work (and it’s creamy and gooey and oh-so delicious!).
 If you love cheese, I can promise you’re going to love this Baked Camembert with Rosemary & Thyme.
 Open up your favourite bottle of wine and enjoy!

 Baked Camembert with Rosemary & Thyme